Iowa State Fair: History

+In 1959, Bill Riley created the Iowa State Fair Talent Search.
+Across Iowa they hosted talent shows, where local winners would go on to compete at the Fair.
+The stage was renamed to his name in 1996.
+In 1973, a group of Meskwaki singers and dancers protested for the ability to perform at the fair.
+The Iowa State Fair board granted the Meskwaki the opportunity to perform with a 4–3 vote.

-The Fair was not held in 1898, due to the celebration of the World's Fair in nearby Omaha, Nebraska, as well as the Spanish–American War, 1942–1945 due to World War II, when the state allowed military personnel to use the grounds as a supply depot.
+The Fair was not held in 1898, due to the celebration of the World's Fair in nearby Omaha, Nebraska, as well as the Spanish–American War.
+It also was not held from 1942 to 1945 due to World War II, when the state allowed military personnel to use the grounds as a supply depot.
 In 2020 it was "postponed" due to the COVID-19 pandemic, however on August 13–23, 2020 a virtual fair was held in its place.
-The Fair returned in 2021.

-The Fair was the setting for the 1933 film State Fair and its 1945 musical adaptation.
+The Fair was the setting for the 1933 film State Fair, its 1945 musical adaptation, and the 1962 film State Fair.

+The 2026 Fair was a record year for the fair when 1,218,834 people showed up.
+The 2026 Fair is followed by 2024 with 1,182,682 Fairgoers.

 Fairgrounds

-The fairgrounds are spread over 450 acre, including 160 acre of campsites.
-Located at East 30th Street and East University Avenue, it is a 10 minute drive east from downtown Des Moines.

-The fairgrounds are filled with carnival rides and vendors during the Fair.
+$50,000 was saved up to buy a permanent site for the fairgrounds, and in 1884, farmland owned by Charles Thornton was bought and used for the fairgrounds.
+In the summer of 1885, the fairgrounds were finished being built, wither over 50 buildings on the ground.
+In 1987, the fairgrounds were listed as a historic district on the National Register of Historic Places.
+They are also known as the Iowa State Fair and Exposition Grounds.
+They are spread over 450 acre, including 160 acre of campsites.
+Located at East 30th Street and East University Avenue, it is a 10-minute drive east from downtown Des Moines.
+The fairgrounds are filled with around 50 different carnival rides and multiple vendors during the Fair.

 Contests and competitions

 Agricultural contests

 Agricultural contests are held for the largest boar, ram, bull, and rabbit.
 There are 4-H, Future Farmers of America (FFA), and open-class shows for sheep, swine, beef and dairy cattle, horses, goats, llamas, rabbits, poultry and dogs.
-Contests include rooster crowing, hog calling, wood chopping, pie eating, monster arm wrestling, outhouse racing and cow chip throwing.
+Contests include rooster crowing, hog calling, wood chopping, pie eating, monster arm wrestling and cow chip throwing.